Supporting the work of individual scholars

 Each year twelve Fellows are selected competitively: six are in residence during the fall semester and six during the spring semester.
 The Obermann Center provides an office, a stipend ($1,000), and staff support.
 During the residency period, Fellows meet every two weeks to share their work-in-progress with one another.
 Fellows from both the spring and fall semesters are warmly invited to attend events and gatherings hosted by the Obermann Center throughout the year.

 Deadline for Fall 2015 Fellows: May 10, 2016

 University of Iowa Applicants

-An abstract of the proposed project (in third person), including a title (100 words or less) that will be used on our website if become a Fellow.
+- An abstract: Include an abstract of the proposed project (in third person), including a title (100 words or less) that will be used on our website if you become a Fellow.